 Euraba Artists and Papermakers is an Aboriginal artists’ collective, owned and operated by the Goomeroi people of Toomelah and has been making paper by hand since 1998.

 Of course, we had to mention our own beautiful holiday park!
 We are the best choice for your pet friendly motel style accommodation, caravan and motorhome sites, or when camping in Goondiwindi.

-Our facilities include a camp kitchen and BBQ, heated pool and spa, lending library, tourist information/bookings and more!
+Our facilities include a camp kitchen and BBQ, pool and spa, lending library, tourist information/bookings and more!
 Come and visit us at the Goondiwindi Holiday Park, we look forward to providing you with the best holiday experiences possible!